Tank Robot Control using VEXnet Gamepad

 Below is the figure of a simple 2-wheel robot platform with 2 DC motors connected to the 2 wheels and attached to a VEX microcontroller.

 1. Connect the VEX Microcontroller to your computer with a USB cable.

 2. Connect the 2 DC motors to the appropriate motor pins on the VEX Microcontroller.
 The right motor should be connected to the motor pin 7, and left motor to pin 3.
-Use the Motor Controller 29 cables to establish the connection between the motors leads and the pins on VEX Micrcontroller.
-Connect them as described on Page 4 of the VEX Microcontroller and VEXnet Jyostick User Guide
+Use the Motor Controller 29 cables to establish the connection between the motors leads and the pins on VEX Microcontroller.
+Connect them as described on Page 4 of the VEX Microcontroller and VEXnet Joystick User Guide

 3. Connect the battery supply to VEX Microcontroller.